asangvnit/sysprog-workshop/GitBasics.md

 ### Step 4 - Collaborating with others - conflicts and rebasing

 One of the main benefits of using a VCS is to be able to collaborate with others effectively and get the work done efficiently and reliably.
 There are several ways in which you can do that.
-Here is the simplest way (not recommended in prodcution):
+Following example shows how two users who edit the same file can update the respository after resolving the conflicts.

 [![asciicast](https://asciinema.org/a/SIIKkqfOtpyBslMHyyz4XWmx3.svg)](https://asciinema.org/a/SIIKkqfOtpyBslMHyyz4XWmx3)